Bhandaripokhari Assembly constituency

 Bhandaripokhari is a Vidhan Sabha constituency of Bhadrak district, Odisha.

 Area of this constituency includes Bhandaripokhari block and Bonth block.

 Elected members

-Since its formation in 1974, 14 elections were held till date including two bypolls in 1991 & 1998.
+Since its formation in 1952, 15 elections were held till date including two bypolls in 1991 & 1998.
+In 1952, it was known as Banth constituency.
+It was disestablished in 1956 and revived as Bhandaripokhari in 1974.

 List of members elected from Bhandaripokhari constituency are: